Could beditation be the solution to your sleep problems? We investigate with four easy to follow steps

 Mindfulness experts believe that ‘beditation’ could be the solution to our bedtime woes.
 Mel Rattue, mindfulness expert and founder of not-for-profit organisation Mindful Herts, says: "As a society we are so inundated with daily distractions that it is only when we finally try to sleep that we become aware of our thoughts and try to process them.
 This often leads to catastrophising or ruminating, which leads to worry and fear.
 And, when we are tired, it's harder to recognise these unhealthy patterns.

 "Beditation redirects our mind away from thinking to sensing and being and allows us to relax and drift off.
 Many participants on my mindfulness courses have sleeping problems and this has adverse effects on their mental and physical health.
 I always get feedback after a retreat day that some participants slept really peacefully.
 But you don't have to go on a retreat.
 Even ten minutes of mindfulness meditation before you go to bed can significantly improve your level of relaxation and quality of sleep."

 The aim of beditation is to bring focus to the here and now, mindfully relaxing the mind and body through awareness of your breathing and the sensations in your body.
-Here are four principles to help you develop a beditation practice1.
-Breathing
+Here are four principles to help you develop a beditation practice

 Give attention to each area of the body, from the tips of the toes to the crown of the head, as you become aware of and interested in the sensations.
-With your exhalation, imagine sending ease to each body part in turn.3.
-Mind
+With your exhalation, imagine sending ease to each body part in turn.

 Perhaps the most challenging part of the practice.
 You are encouraged to treat yourself with patience, acceptance and kindness - empathy which many of us don't always extend to ourselves.
 There is no right and wrong way to beditate.
 Beditation is a helpful bedtime reminder to be friends with yourself and an aid to becoming comfortable with what is.